readyready15728/misc/awakemud-notes.md

 * There is a survival supplies store on the first floor of Beacon Mall as well as a store for eye cyberware and another for various other types of cyberware.
 * There is a rent-a-cop on the eastern side of the first floor of Beacon Mall who offers work.
+(And it's Matrix work.)
 * There is also an ActiveSoft store on the first floor.
-* Action Computers and Electronics wrist phones and various optical equipment.
+* Action Computers and Electronics sells wrist phones and various optical equipment.
 In addition, Mike offers work.
+(And it's Matrix work.)
 * Shiba's Stables in Little Chiba sells the Phoenix cyberdeck.
 * Kang's Pawn Shop in Little Chiba sells radios.
 * White Oak Clinic in Little Chiba installs cyberware.